 The Company utilizes the Black-Scholes option pricing model to estimate the fair value of stock options and warrants.
 The price of common stock prior to the Company being public was determined from a third party valuation.
 The risk-free interest rate assumptions were based upon the observed interest rates appropriate for the expected term of the equity instruments.
 The expected dividend yield was assumed to be zero as the Company has not paid any dividends since its inception and does not anticipate paying dividends in the foreseeable future.
-The expected volatility was based upon its peer group.
+The expected volatility was based upon its peer group through June 30, 2016.
+Effective July 1, 2016, the Company began utilizing its own historical volatility on a prospective basis.
 The Company routinely reviews its calculation of volatility changes in future volatility, the Company's life cycle, its peer group, and other factors.